Full Set Classic $150 | 2.5hrs

 Can I wear eye makeup with extensions?

-Yes, just avoid products that are waterproof or oil-based on the lashes and around the eye area, Waterproof products are hard to remove and would require a remover with oil which can loosen the bond causing the extensions to fall off.
+Yes, just avoid products that are waterproof on the lashes and around the eye area, Waterproof products are hard to remove and can loosen the bond causing the extensions to fall off.
 I recommend powder or liquid eyeliners as opposed to pencil eyeliner which is waxy, oil-based and requires more "tugging" around the lash line.
 In general just use caution and be gentle when removing makeup around the eyes.

 Using mascara on the extensions may affect your retention.

 I stock the highest quality lashes and adhesive from SugarlashPro and Eyelash Excellence; both leaders in the Lash Community.
 The lashes are soft and flexible, with a rich black hue, made from sterilized PBT material known for its consistent curl and elegant taper.

 Lashes come in a variety of types and curls:

 Mink Lashes have a semi-matte finish, and have a deep taper for the ultimate in softness.
 Ideal for: Soft, realistic lash looks.

 Silk Lashes have a semi-gloss finish, and a shallow taper for a dramatic mascara type look.
 Ideal for: Bold lash looks.